 Former full-time Southern University students, who miss one or more semesters (not including summer) and attend another college or university, must apply for readmission before the semester commencement (of re-entry).
 There is no application fee.
-Student must submit official transcripts from any institution attended since leaving Southern and meet our transfer student admission policy.
+A student must submit official transcripts from any institution attended since leaving Southern and meet our transfer student admission policy.

 Students enrolled at another college or university may be admitted to Southern for one semester as a guest student.
 An extension of one additional semester may be granted for extenuating circumstances.
-If student intend to enroll full-time for more than one semester, student must submit an application for admission as a transferred student.
+If a student intends to enroll full-time for more than one semester, a student must submit an application for admission as a transferred student.
 Guest students assume responsibility for determining if Southern courses apply to their program at the college/University from which they intend to graduate.

 All international students must submit a certified letter of support from the sponsors.
-Students must submit application two months before the semester begins.
+Students must submit the application two months before the semester begins.